bogdando/gogetguru/README.md

 Hacks around missing [goguru modules support](https://github.com/golang/go/issues/31720) so you can use modules with [vim-go](https://github.com/fatih/vim-go), hopefully.

+  > **NOTE**: if you have multiple dirs in GOPATH, it takes only the first one

 Alternative approaches to this script is either vendoring:
 ```
   $ export GOFLAGS=-mod=vendor
 ```
-OR hacking in go.mod files, e.g.:
+OR hacking in `go.mod` files, e.g.:
 ```
   use replace github.com/foo/bar => ../bar
 ```
 OR using gopls over go guru?..

 ## Examples
-NOTE stderr redirect is needed for pipelining go tools):
+Note that stderr redirect is needed for pipelining go tools:
 ```
  $ go get k8s.io/api/core/v1@latest |& gogetguru.sh
  $ go mod tidy 2>&1 | tee gogetmodules